Skip to content

 Brand Recognition: Le Creuset, since 1925, is a brand that has continued to supply high-quality handmade cookware revered by professional chefs and home cooks alike.
 All while continuing to produce and manufacture heirloom cookware “the Le Creuset way” which invariably costs more than cookware made on production lines.

 Materials and Manufacturing: All materials are high quality and manufacturing processes have been refined for almost 100 years.
 Every piece is original (breaking of molds) and the expert hands-on approach has never been replaced by machines.
-This combination is reflected in the price, the old adage you get what you pay applies to Le Creuset.
+This combination is reflected in the price, the adage you get what you pay applies to Le Creuset.

 Design and Performance: Le Creuset cookware is available in pieces for stovetop and oven for braising, boiling, stewing, slow cooking, roasting, baking, and frying.
 Any cooking function you want to carry out you will be able to achieve this in the many shapes, sizes, and glorious colors available.

 Generous handles and knobs for safe use, fitted lids to retain moisture, smooth surfaces for food release, and easy cleanup are features revered by Le Creuset owners.
-Interchangeable knobs are available in (phenolic) black, stainless steel, and gold with various shapes, and limited editions also available.
+Interchangeable knobs are available in (phenolic) black, stainless steel, and gold with various shapes, and limited editions are also available.

 Durability and Warranty: Each Le Creuset piece whether it is enameled or tri-ply steel has a lifetime warranty so is made to be durable and perform well at any high temperature (500°F for cast iron) thrown at it.